-Self-regulation skills and the practice of information management: Self-regulation is a cognitive process necessary for regulating one's behaviour, thoughts, and emotions to achieve specific goals.
-The SMCs' capacity for self-control and regulation and the ability to make decisions under stress are essential for long-term sustainability.
-This finding supported the claims of Singh et al. (2013) that having such attributes as an entrepreneur improves the firm's performance.
-Another essential variable in this factor is the practice of information management.
-Information management involves gathering, storing, disseminating, archiving, and discarding data.
+Self-regulation is a cognitive process necessary for regulating one's behaviour, thoughts and emotions to achieve specific goals.
+The SMCs' capacity for self-control and regulation and ability to make decisions under stress were essential for long-term sustainability.
+This finding supported the claims of Singh (2013) that having such attributes as an entrepreneur improves the organisation's performance.
+Another essential variable in this factor was the practice of information management.
+Information management involves gathering, storing, disseminating, archiving and discarding data.
 Effective information management ensures that the right people have access to the right data at the right time, allowing them to make the right decisions.
 Information management allows one to manage time and resources to achieve desired goals properly.
-Effective information management is necessary to survive in the competitive market due to limited resources and low utilization by SMCs.
+In short, effective information management is necessary to survive in the competitive market due to limited resources and low utilisation by SMCs.

-D. Variables Emanating from Competitive Strategy
+Variables Emanating from Competitive Strategy

-This section considered the influence of competitive strategy on the sustainable competency of SMCs.
-The results of the analysis are summarized in Table 7.
-Availability of institutional and business relationships (i.e., relationships and alliances with suppliers, owners, competitors, government entities, etc.), market coverage and image, and reputation of the organization are considered the top-ranking variables perceived by respondents.
-The null hypothesis is rejected for all variables (p-value is less than the selected level of significance, 0.05).
+This section considers the influence of competitive strategy on the sustainable competency of SMCs.
+The results of the analysis are summarised in Table 7.
+The availability of institutional and business relationships (i.e., relationships and alliances with suppliers, owners, competitors, government entities, etc.), market coverage, and image and reputation of the organisation are considered the top-ranking variables perceived by respondents.
+The null hypothesis was rejected for all variables as the p-value was less than the selected level of significance, 0.05.

-Variables emanating from competitive strategy C ombine d Resu ılt Factor Analysis Variables emanating from competitive strategy Mean Rank S.D.
-T-test C1 C2 Market coverage 3.95 2 .834 .000 .867 Bidding factors (i.e. experience and resources) 3.76 5 .905 .000 .838 Availability of institutional and business relationships (i.e. relationship and alliances with suppliers, owners, competitors, government entities, and etc.) 4.03 1 .842 .000 .827 Image and reputation of the organization 3.88 3 .854 .000 .826 The practice of setting a defined corporate strategy (i.e. vision, mission, objectives, strategies and plans) and implement them accordingly 3.79 4 .910 .000 .820 Ability to compete (number, kind of competitors and range of competitive pressure from the level of equilibrium in demand and supply) 3.72 6 .839 .000 .789 The practice to utilize external advice (i.e. accountant; lawyer, and business consultant) 3.32 8 .955 .000 .901 The practice of being less expensive than competitors (i.e. cost leadership strategy) 3.38 7 .946 .000 .872 The practice to make a strategic selection of potential client (i.e. focus strategy) 3.19 9 .913 .007 .863 Facto r score 3.86 3.30 Initi al Eige envalue 4.325 2.188 0 % of Vo ariance 48.06 24.32 Cu mulative e Varic ince % 72 .38
+Comb Factor Analysis Variables Emanating from Competitive Strategy Mean Rank Standard Deviation T-test C1 C2 Market coverage 3.95 2 0.834 - 0.867 Bidding factors (i.e., experience and resources) 3.76 5 0.905 - 0.838 Availability of institutional and business relationships (i.e., relationships and alliances with suppliers, owners, competitors and government entities) 4.03 1 0.842 0.827 Image and reputation of the organisation 3.88 3 0.854 - 0.826 The practice of setting a defined corporate strategy (i.e. vision, mission, objectives, strategies and plans) and implementing them accordingly 3.79 4 0.910 - 0.820 Ability to compete (number, kind of competitors and range of competitive pressure from the level of equilibrium in demand and supply) 3.72 6 0.839 - 0.789 The practice to utilise external advice (i.e., accountant, lawyer and business consultant) 3.32 8 0.955 - 0.901 The practice of being less expensive than competitors (i.e., cost leadership strategy) 3.38 7 0.946 - 0.872 The practice of making a strategic selection of potential clients (i.e., focus strategy) 3.19 9 0.913 0.007 0.863 Factor score e 3.86 3.30 Initial eigen value 4.325 2.188 % of variand ce 48.06 24.32 Cumulative variance (% 5) 72.38

 Table 7.
-Survey result of Competitive Strategy
+Survey result of competitive strategy

-FA was performed to extract the eleven items indicated under this category.
-As shown in Table 7, it has resulted in two components with 72.37% cumulative variance.
-After analysing the variables included in each component, they are named as Component 1, "Marketing strategy" and Component 2, "Strategic management."
+Factor analysis was performed to extract 11 items indicated under this category.
+As shown in Table 7, two components were with 72.38% cumulative variance.
+After analysing the variables included in each component, they were named:

+Component 1: Marketing Strategy